Skip to main content

 - Cheating on an examination, quiz, or homework assignment involves any of several categories of dishonest activity.
 Examples include but are not limited to: a) copying from an examination, quiz, or any other assignment of another student; b) utilizing notes, messages, or crib sheets in any format which gives the student extra help on an exam or quiz, and which were not approved by the professor of the class; c) obtaining advance copies of exams or quizzes by any means; d) hiring a substitute to take an exam or bribing any other individual to obtain exam or quiz questions; e) buying term papers or other assignments from the Internet or any other source; and f) using the same paper to fulfill requirements in several classes without the consent of the professors teaching those classes.

 - Plagiarism is stealing the ideas or writing of another person and using them as one's own.
-This includes not only passages, but also sentences and phrases that are incorporated in the student's written work without acknowledgement to the true author.
+This includes not only passages, but also sentences and phrases that are incorporated in the student's written work without acknowledgment to the true author.
 Any paper written by cutting and pasting from the Internet or any other source is plagiarized.
 Slight modifications in wording do not change the fact the sentence or phrase is plagiarized.
 Acknowledgment of the source of ideas must be made through a recognized footnoting or citation format.
 Plagiarism includes recasting the phrase or passage in the student's own words of another's ideas that are not considered common knowledge.
-Acknowledgement of source must be made in this case as well.
+Acknowledgment of source must be made in this case as well.

 Academic Misconduct.
 Academic misconduct concerns a student's inappropriate behavior in a class regardless of the class format and delivery.
 Such behavior includes interacting with the professor and other students in a manner that disrupts the learning environment of a class.
 Examples include but are not limited to: a) engaging in a discussion with other students that is not beneficial to the class or acceptable to the professor; b) interrupting class unnecessarily; c) attempting to monopolize the professor's time and attention; d) being chronically late to the class; and e) failing to engage in a class in a manner that is required by the professor, such as chronically late submission of assignments.
 Misconduct also covers verbal or nonverbal harassment and threats in relation to classes.
 Student behavior must not infringe on the rights of other students or faculty during a class.